 - reviewing the faculty’s Timetabling Policy (2017) to ensure that academic staff are given sufficient workplace flexibility

-- joining the ALLY Network and collaborating with Pride in Diversity to further enhance our faculty’s commitment to creating a safe and supportive environment for staff and students who identify as lesbian, gay, bi-sexual, transgender, intersex or queer
+- collaborating with Pride in Diversity to further enhance our faculty’s commitment to creating a safe and supportive environment for staff and students who identify as lesbian, gay, bi-sexual, transgender, intersex or queer

 - developing faculty-wide activities as part of Reconciliation Week